What are probiotics?

 - Restoring the body's "good" versus "bad" bacterial balance, which then helps to keep your body functioning properly.

 - Probiotics that are naturally found in your intestines include: Saccharomyces boulardii (a yeast) and bacteria in the Lactobacillus and Bifobacterium families of microorganisms.
 (Outside of the body, Lactobacillus acidophilus is the probiotic that is found in some yogurts.)

-- Supplements: dietary probiotic supplements -- which are available in capsules, tablets, powders and liquid extracts -- each contain a specific type of probiotic.
+- Supplements: Dietary probiotic supplements -- which are available in capsules, tablets, powders and liquid extracts -- each contain a specific type of probiotic.
 These products are available at health food and natural food stores, vitamin shops, and other stores.
-As an example, one commonly used supplement is acidophilus, which is available from several supplement manufacturers.
+As an example, one commonly used supplement is Acidophilus, which is available from several supplement manufacturers.

 What medical conditions are probiotics used for?

-- Digestive tract conditions.
-Probiotic supplements may be useful in treating and preventing inflammatory conditions, such as pouchitis (which affects people who have their colons removed), inflammatory bowel diseases (such as ulcerative colitis and Crohn's disease), and chronic stomach inflammation and ulcers caused by Helicobacter pylori bacterium.
+Probiotic supplements may be useful in treating and preventing inflammatory digestive tract conditions such as pouchitis (which affects people who have had their colons removed), inflammatory bowel diseases (such as ulcerative colitis and Crohn's disease), and chronic (long-term) stomach inflammation and ulcers caused by the Helicobacter pylori bacterium.